-Credit risk is managed on a Group basis.
+Credit risk is managed on group basis.
 For wholesale customers there is no independent rating and therefore the Group assesses the credit quality of the customer at the contract execution stage.
 The Group takes into account the customer's financial position and its credit history.
-The Group monitors the existing receivables on the permanent basis in the profile departments and takes actions regularly to collect it.
+The Group monitors the existing receivables on a permanent basis in the accountable departments and takes actions regularly to ensure collection or minimize losses.

-The table below shows of the balance of the thirteen major counterparties at the balance sheet date:
+The table below shows the balances with the eight major counterparties at the balance sheet date: